-Visitor and short term parking is provided in various parking lots around campus.
-Parking is provided in Pay and park permit parking areas.
+Visitor and short term parking is provided in various Pay and Park lots on campus.

-- Lot N (north end) - 1 hour minimum-all day maximum
+Lot N - 1 hour minimum-8 hour maximum

 Depending on the nature of your visit or frequency of visits to campus, Consultants and/or Contractors requiring parking on campus have the option to use Pay & Park lots, or purchase daily, weekly, or annual Contractor permits directly from Parking Services.
 Purchases are invoiced to your business only, no cash payments are accepted.